Microwave Link Networks

 when the trees were bare in the winter.
 Engineers must take all the

-existing and potential problems into account
+existing and potential problems into account when designing a

 microwave link.